 Operations that actually work

-• Schedule efficiently by grouping nearby clients together.
+- Schedule efficiently by grouping nearby clients together.
 Minimize drive time between appointments to maximize daily revenue.

-• Document client details in one system.
+- Document client details in one system.
 Security codes, pet information, special cleaning instructions—record everything so your team never asks twice.

-• Automate appointment confirmations and reminders to reduce no-shows.
+- Automate appointment confirmations and reminders to reduce no-shows.

-• Follow up after each cleaning.
+- Follow up after each cleaning.
 Catch problems immediately instead of losing clients to fixable issues.

-Begin your cleaning business journey with Homebase
+Start your cleaning business with Homebase

-Starting a cleaning business won't make you rich overnight.
+Learning how to start a cleaning business won't make you rich overnight.
 But it's real, profitable work with low barriers to entry.

 You know what it takes now.
 Get licensed and insured.
 Price jobs to actually make money.
 Clean well.
 Show up when you say you will.
 Market where people look.